 Relax by the tented swimming pool with its amazing views

-Explore the fascinating artifacts in Jack's very own camp museum
+Explore the fascinating artefacts in Jack's very own camp museum

-Quad-bike right into the center of the Pans; where the horizon merges into the sky
+Quad-bike right into the centre of the Pans; where the horizon merges into the sky

 While on a trapping expedition in the Makgadikgadi Pans during the 1960s, Jack Bousfield stumbled upon a site that so captured his imagination, he set up camp under an acacia with the unshakeable expectation that others would feel the same.
 A relic of one of the world’s largest super-lakes, the Makgadikgadi dried up thousands of years ago as a result of the continued shifting of the earth’s crust.